Women in EdTech: Find Out Who Is Bridging the Gender Gap in Overall Workforce & Tech Roles

 Key Facts: 39% of Age of Learning employees are women.

 Age of Learning ranks third on our list; women currently represent 39% of their workforce.
-They were unable to provide specific stats on how many of these women occupy tech-related roles.
+They were unable to provide specific stats on how many of these women occupy tech-related roles or their mandate to promote women in edtech.

 Key Facts: Duolingo recently achieved a 50:50 gender ratio in their recruitment of software engineering hires out of college.

 On their website, Duolingo reports that 36% of its workforce is comprised of women but when contacted, they said that women constitute only 30% of their workforce.
 Notably, Duolingo does not keep specific stats on how many women are in tech roles but did note that it recently achieved a 50:50 gender ratio in their recruitment of new software engineering hires out of college.
-In a blog post on the Duolingo website, they shed light on how they achieved this milestone: “We started our hiring reboot by analyzing where we were spending our hiring time and effort.
-Perhaps not surprisingly, we were spending time at colleges and universities based on past experience, rather than their percentage of female computer science undergraduate majors.
-The national average of female computer science degree graduates is 18%.
-We made a decision to revisit our typical list of schools and only visit the universities that had more than 18% of female undergraduate computer science majors.
-We wanted to prioritize schools that were making gender balance a priority; this meant going to some never-before-visited schools, as well as cutting out a few schools that had been on our list before.”
+In a blog post on the Duolingo website, they shed light on how they achieved this milestone: “We started our hiring reboot by analyzing where we were spending our hiring time and effort.”
+What they discovered is that they were looking in primarily a single place: on postsecondary campuses.
+Unfortunately, women only make up 18% of computer science graduates nationwide.
+In response, they started to only do campus recruitment visits to schools graduating more than 18% women from their computer science programs to prioritize schools making some effort to recruit women.

 Key Facts: Women only occupy 11% of tech roles at Instructure, but over the past year, it has also taken several significant steps to tackle this gender gap.